temirov/ctx/README.md

 | json   | `[]TreeOutputNode`             | `[]FileOutput`                             | `CallChainOutput` |
 | xml    | `result/code/item` nodes       | `result/code/item` nodes                   | `callchains/callchain` |

+All JSON and XML outputs include a `mimeType` field for every file.
+Raw output never displays MIME type information.

 ## Configuration

 Exclusion patterns are loaded **only** during directory traversal; explicitly listed file paths are never ignored.

 ## Binary File Handling

-When a binary file is encountered, `ctx` reports its MIME type and omits the content.
+When a binary file is encountered, `ctx` omits its content in raw output.
+JSON and XML results always include the file's MIME type.
 This is the default behavior when `.ignore` contains no `[binary]` section and no legacy directives:

 ```
 # .ignore